Thagoo/Student-Management-system/README.md

 # Student Management system

-It allows students to see their records by entering the standard and the register number.
+It allows students to see their records by entering their course and register number.
  As per the admin privilages,

  1. Insert student records,